 1. Have an informational get-together just for teachers

 Taking the time to sit down and talk with teachers about your upcoming fundraising efforts is very important.
 It allows you time to explain all the particulars of the fundraiser: what program you’re using, what your goal is, and how the money will benefit the school.
 This also gives the teachers an opportunity to ask questions.

 According to a poll done by the New York Times, over 90% of teachers use their own money to help purchase school supplies.
 This is happening all over the United States, and it puts teachers in a very difficult financial situation.
 So why not alleviate the burden by sharing your fundraising profits with the teachers?
-Show them their contributions haven’t gone unnoticed.
+You can increase teacher involvement by showing them how their contributions haven’t gone unnoticed.